JosephArmas/side-quest/README.md

   * Created by using Java.
   * Purpose is to Have one instance on the cloud act a Server and another instance to act as a Client.
 Both clients are able to communicate by sending messages through an open port.
 - Threat analysis
-  * Given a scenario on a company, Identify potenital threats or vulnerabilites and suggest mitgations for it.
+  * Given a scenario on a company, I identified 100 potenital threats or vulnerabilites to the company and suggest mitgations for it.
 - Design a database for school employees that are borrowing / loaning keys to certain rooms and buildings.
   * Design overall structure with Diagrams.io then translated onto Datagrip to make tables.
   * Broken down into 2 phases
     * First part creating a console program with Python and utilizing Sql Alchemy(ORM) to store to PostgreSQL
     * Second part is Using the same console program, however Utilzing Pymongo to store on Mongo DB
 - Personal Cloud service using Nextcloud
-  * I had extra physical hard drives, therefore I decided to store my own personal files and media on nextcloud that is linked to a custom domain, TLS/SSL for security and also port forwarding on my local router so that it can be accessed anywhere.
+  * I had extra physical hard drives, therefore I decided to store my own personal files and media on Nextcloud that is linked to a custom domain, TLS/SSL for security and also port forwarding on my local router so that it can be accessed anywhere.